danielleaneal/danielleaneal.github.io/README.md

 In adding random colors that flicker as you play the notes and longer, sustained tones, I thought users could play music as much as they could play color, adding a synesthetic feature to the original example sketch.
-I also changed how long the tones took to fade out, and how long the pitches were sustained, giving more lyricality to the user who is creating their musical experience.
+I also changed how long the tones took to fade out, and how long the pitches were sustained, giving more lyricality to the user who is creating their musical experience.I also added an autoplay, and changed the original song.
 The notes are just musical notes, but they take on more than that when they're associated with a flickering color.
 You could either play music in the traditional sense (sound based goals), or you could play music in a non-traditional way, focusing on the aesthetics of the colors that are displaying as you're playing the music.
 This sketch